rstewartIA/OneSurvey-Docs/docs/projects/tasks.md

 - Comment threads, @mentions, and file attachments
 - Bulk updates, filters, and saved views

-If you’d like early access, let us know which workflows you want to streamline and we’ll prioritize them for the beta.
+If you’d like early access, let us know which workflows you want to streamline and we’ll prioritize them.